What States Have Real Estate Reciprocity With Michigan?

 As we said, Michigan does not have formal reciprocity agreements.
 That’s contrary to states like Georgia and Virginia, which have full reciprocity with all states.
 Some states may have partial reciprocity.
 Pennsylvania, for example, has agreements with six states, and Florida has eight state agreements.
 Vermont, like Michigan, is another state that has no reciprocity agreements.

 These agreements acknowledge similarities in two state’s real estate education practices.
 Because of that, a license or courses taken in one state can often be honored in another.
 In most cases, you don’t need to take classes to get a license in a reciprocal state.
 You can simply complete an application.
-Or in some cases, you may need to take a portion of the state exam.
-Either way, your licensing process is much shorter and easier.
+Or, in some cases, you may need to take a portion of the state exam.
+Either way, your licensing process is much shorter and more accessible.

 Michigan’s Unique Approach to Outside Licenses

 Not having a formal agreement doesn’t mean you can’t get a license in Michigan.
-There is still a possibility you could be licensed without further education or an exam.
+You could still be licensed without further education or an exam.

 If you have a license in another state, the Michigan Department of Licensing and Regulatory Affairs (LARA) must evaluate your situation.
-Training and experience must be “substantially equal” to Michigan training, according to the LARA website.
+According to the LARA website, training and experience must be “substantially equal” to Michigan training.
 The state also considers licensed work as a substitute for training hours.

 The LARA board wants to know if you can successfully demonstrate competencies.
 To start, you need to fill out an application and a background check form.
 Your experience and license history will be reviewed to see if you have what it takes to be a Michigan real estate agent.